nexryai/webstorm-sandbox/README.md

 X11 is not supported and will not be supported in the future, as it completely breaks the sandbox security model.

 ## Security
 The goal of this project is to minimize impact on the host when untrusted code is run in the IDE, without sacrificing performance.
-However, because Docker was not designed for sandboxing, it may be vulnerable to certain attacks, such as side-channel attacks.
+However, because Docker was not designed for sandboxing, it may be vulnerable to certain attacks, such as side-channel attacks or wayland/kernel exploit.
 No security solution is perfect.

 This project has not been audited by security experts.